computorg/computorg.github.io/_pages/about.md

 The reproducibility of numerical results is a necessary condition for publication in Computo.
-In particular, submissions must include all necessary data (e.g. via zenodo repositories) and code.
+In particular, submissions must include all necessary data (e.g. via Zenodo repositories) and code.
 For contributions featuring the implementation of methods/algorithms, the quality of the provided code is assessed during the review process.
 We accept contributions in the form of notebooks (e.g. Rmarkdown, or